 SIGHTS/THINGS TO DO/ATTRACTIONS: St. Nicholas church – nice view, Olive oil tastings

-SIGHTS/THINGS TO DO/ATTRACTIONS: Vis Museum, Archeological sites: ancient remains of Issa, the first urban center in Croatia, Franciscan church and Conventual Franciscan monastery, biking, hiking, and other guided tours
+SIGHTS/THINGS TO DO/ATTRACTIONS: Vis Museum, Archeological sites: ancient remains of Issa, the first urban centre in Croatia, Franciscan church and Conventual Franciscan monastery, biking, hiking, and other guided tours

 The island of Lastovo is a member of the south Dalmatian islands and the most distant inhabited island.
 Like pearls, there is a thread of 45 small islands and cliffs alongside Lastovo.
 All together – 46 beautiful and interesting islands.
 70% of the island’s surface is covered with forest.
 That is why it is also called the Green Island.
 Because of its remoteness and the fact that during communism, for 50 years, it was closed for tourists, Lastovo is well preserved.
 The entire archipelago, Lastovo, and all the islets were declared Park of Nature in order to preserve its beauty and untouched nature.
 For overnight, you can choose between mooring in marina Vela Lago in Pasadur or restaurants’ moorings in Skrivena Luka or Zaklopatica bays.
 Good anchoring options are Jurjeva luka or Skrivena luka.

-SIGHTS/THINGS TO DO/ATTRACTIONS: town of Lastovo with its famous chimney- in the mainland, churches
+SIGHTS/THINGS TO DO/ATTRACTIONS: town of Lastovo with its famous chimneys in the mainland, churches